-Aside from the cost of a NEMS run, the most frequently asked question we get from clients and prospective clients is, “How long is it going to take?”
+In addition to the cost of a NEMS run, the most frequently asked question we get from clients and prospective clients is, “How long is it going to take to get model results?”
 Many of our clients have specific timelines in mind for the energy modeling and analysis that we do.
-For example, the client might be a non-governmental organization aiming to release a report at the beginning of a new administration or a session of Congressional activity.
+For example, the client might be a non-governmental organization aiming to release a report with policy recommendations at the beginning of a new administration or a new session of Congress.

 We always do our best to help our clients meet their deadlines, but we thought it would be helpful if, in this article, we discussed some of the factors that affect the length of time required for running the NEMS model and providing useful analysis of the results.

-Three Time Factors for a NEMS Model Run
+Three Factors that Impact the Timing of a NEMS Model Run

-Projects meant to examine a single factor usually don’t take longer than a couple of weeks to set up the scenario, run the model and interpret the results.
+Projects meant to examine a single factor or narrow question usually don’t take longer than a couple of weeks to set up the scenario, run the model, and interpret the results.
 Projects that are looking at a wider range of factors (for example, multiple energy sectors or policies) take longer to set up and analyze.
-Projects that require a large number of scenarios or need a high level of model customization can take several months.
+Projects that require a large number of scenarios or need a high level of model customization can take several months to complete.
+The scope of the final product may also add time to the analysis.
+For example, a project that requires a simple slide deck of standard charts and insights will take less time than building a customized set of results and charts or writing a publication-quality paper.

-2. The Level of Backend or Frontend Analysis Required
+- The Level of Backend or Frontend Assistance Required

-Clients who are newer to modeling, policy design and implementation, or the technical aspects of a particular energy sector or technology will need more of our expert assistance in setting up customized assumptions for the model and interpreting the results.
-On the other hand, some of our clients are veterans at this and don’t require the same level of analysis either before or after running the model, which reduces the amount of time needed.
+Clients who are newer to modeling, scenario design and implementation, or the technical aspects of a particular energy sector or technology, will need more of our expert assistance in determining the best approach to take.
+This includes additional assistance in setting up customized assumptions for the model, designing appropriate scenarios, and interpreting the results.
+On the other hand, some of our clients are veterans at this and don’t require the same level of assistance either before or after running the model, which reduces the amount of time needed for a project.

-3. How Long Our Clients Have Been With Us
+- How Long Our Clients Have Worked with Us

 One of the benefits of being a long-term client with us is that each new project will often take less time to complete.
-For some of our longer-term clients, we have already customized the model and reporting tools for their needs, and for new projects, less additional customization is required.
-For newer clients, it is likely to take a bit longer to build the relationship and ensure that the model is used appropriately and contains the necessary capabilities to answer the client’s questions.
+For some of our longer-term clients, we have already customized the model and reporting tools for their needs, so for new projects and scenarios, less additional customization is required.
+This longer-term relationship also means that we already have a good understanding of the energy issues they are facing, and on the flip side, they have a good understanding of the model’s capabilities and limitations based on our prior work with them.
+For newer clients, it will likely take a bit longer to build the relationship, educate them about the model, and ensure that the model and its results are used appropriately to answer the client’s questions.

 Rough Time Estimates